qige96/7CCSMDLC/docs/report.md

 After that, students begin to express their intent to interested modules, by submitting applications.
 When it hits the deadline, administrators end the first stage, by manually triggering the contract to perform initial allocation.
 During this operation, the system collects all the students' intent to their interested modules, and check the module quotes: if their are more modules than respective applicants, then the system directly allocate all modules to these applicants.
 Otherwise, the system randomly allocate all modules to some of the respective applicants.
 Then the allocation process enters the second stage, when students could request for still available modules in the system, or release the modules that are not wanted any more.
 When it hits the deadline, administrators transfer the final result on the blockchain to central database, and thus the whole module selection process ends.

-## Why this works?
+## <s>Why this works?</s>

-Combined with mechanism of blockchain to explain the usefulness of this system.
+<s>Combined with mechanism of blockchain to explain the usefulness of this system.</s>

+## Conclusion

+In this report, we  proposed a decentralised resource allocation system.
+We started with describing a centralised  resource allocation model, and discussing its drawbacks: manipulation by central authority, vulnerability to DoS attack, and so on.
+To solve these problems, we proposed a decentralised system architecture using blockchain technologies.
+Next, we analysed project requirements and present a draft of system design.
+We implemented this system on the famous blockchain development platform Ethereum, with a Web App as the user interface.
+We also went through this decentralised model with a university module selection example.
+Our system is still a prototype, but we believe that our solution could be effective in solving those problems in the real world.